Axioms for infinite matroids: Abstract

 \section{Abstract}

-We give axiomatic foundations for non-finitary infinite matroids with duality, in terms of independent sets, bases, circuits, closure and rank.
-This completes the solution to a problem of Rado of 1966. \COMMENT{}
+We give axiomatic foundations for infinite matroids with duality, in terms of independent sets, bases, circuits, closure and rank.
+Continuing work of Higgs and Oxley, this completes the solution to a problem of Rado of 1966.\looseness=-1